KevinBian107/mllm_embodied_simulation/README.md

 Finally, we will input these images into the models in a structured format—comprising a related image, an image demonstrating the affordance, and a non-afforded image.
 This setup will be used to evaluate the models' performance in selecting the most appropriate image for each given scenario.

 # Models Used
 This experiment is conducted using the same MLLMs as was used in the embodied simulation study done by Jones and Trott.
-This includes six CLIP (developed by OpenAI with various sizes and training dataset) models and one ImageBind Model (developed by Meta):
+This includes six CLIP (developed by OpenAI with various sizes and training dataset) models, one ImageBind Model (developed by Meta), and the latest GPT-4V MLLM:
+**For Normalization:**
 1. CLIP ViT-B-32
 2. CLIP ViT-L-14-336
 3. CLIP ViT -L-14
 4. CLIP ViT -H-14
 5. CLIP ViT -G-14
 6. CLIP ViT -bigG-14

+**For Experiments:**
-7. ImageBind
+1. ImageBind
+2. GPT-4V

 # Structure of this study
 The code is mainly separated into three sections.
 Each one has its own data format and data frame format.